 The U-M Therapeutic Innovation Fund, offered by the Michigan Center for Therapeutic Innovation (MCTI) and Fast Forward Medical Innovation (FFMI) offer a five-year, $2.5 million fund created to accelerate the discovery and translation of therapeutic candidates at the University of Michigan.

 The fund supports the discovery and optimization of small molecule lead compounds for projects with a specific, novel, and testable drug discovery hypothesis.
-Selected projects receive funding and resources from MCTI in the areas of assay development, drug design, cell biology, medicinal chemistry, structural biology, and pharmacology (up to $100,000 in value for each award for a period of 18 months with the funds being disbursed in two stages).
+Selected projects receive funding and resources from MCTI in the areas of assay development, drug design, cell biology, medicinal chemistry, structural biology, and pharmacology (up to $150,000 in value for each award for a period of 18 months with the funds being disbursed in two stages).
 The fund is jointly administered by MCTI and FFMI.

-An advisory committee of recognized drug discovery and development experts review and select projects for funding, and MCTI and FFMI partner to assign funded teams with experienced mentors to guide each individual project.
+An advisory committee of recognized drug discovery and development experts review and select projects for funding, and MCTI and FFMI will solicit experienced mentors to help guide funded project teams as required.